 Though it has a simple premise, Nier Replicant has some surprising twists that will have you thinking about the events of this game just as hard as you did about Nier: Automata.

 What is Nier Replicant's gameplay like?

 The reveal trailer for Nier Replicant is purely story-focused, so we haven't gotten a look at the redone gameplay yet but Square Enix has revealed it will be a "third-person action RPG" like the original.
 The overall experience should be reminiscent of 3D The Legend of Zelda titles.
 The game still manages to take some risks with gameplay, incorporating fishing and farming sections.
-It even switches the perspective to a sidescrolling platformer or top-down shooter in some segments.

 Which version of Nier is being remade?